-Tt is with pride and a purpose-driven L commitment that I share with you Destination 2024, South Florida State College's strategic plan.
+It is with pride and a purpose-driven commitment Ithat I share with you Destination 2025, South Florida State College's strategic plan.
 This plan considers SFSC's strengths, values, and capabilities while providing direction for future initiatives and priorities focused on enhancing programs and services.
-The plan's development was comprehensive, inclusive, and inspired by the creation of SFSC's new vision statement: to become a globally aware academic destination driving regional transformation through innovative collaboration.
-Destination 2024 represents the collective efforts of many members of the college community, including members of the SFSC District Board of Trustees, full- and part-time members of the faculty, staff, and administration, advisory committee members, and constituents of DeSoto, Hardee, and Highlands counties.
+The plan's development was comprehensive, inclusive, and inspired by SFSC's vision statement: to become a globally aware academic destination driving regional transformation through innovative collaboration.
+Destination 2025 represents the collective efforts of many members of the college community, including members of the SFSC District Board of Trustees, full- and part-time members of the faculty, staff, and administration, advisory committee members, and constituents of DeSoto, Hardee, and Highlands counties.

-Destination 2024 has six equally important strategic initiatives, as follows:
+Destination 2025 has six equally important strategic initiatives, as follows:

-- Develop exemplary student services programs that support student success - Formulate responsive programs that meet community needs - Provide students with an engaging learning experience within and beyond the classroom - Create innovate joint ventures and partnerships that drive regional economic growth - Develop and implement diverse strategies that will increase funding needed to support institutional initiatives - Provide programs and resources that inspire employee growth/development
+- Develop exemplary student services programs that support student success - Formulate responsive programs that meet community needs - Provide students with an engaging learning experience within and beyond the classroom - Create innovate joint ventures and partnerships that drive regional economic growth - Develop and implement diverse strategies that will increase funding needed to support institutional initiatives - Provide programs and resources that inspire employee growth/development and documenting progress and, if necessary, recommending changes.
+The plan follows a rolling cycle that continually looks ahead over a five-year period and is updated annually as goals are attained and new goals are envisioned.